This post is dedicated to Emily and Elise, who asked that I write about it.

 Back to the bike!

-I retraced my route back up the highway, and one Deutchlish conversation later what I needed was in progress..but there was quite a line in front of me and it wouldn't be ready for three hours.
+I retraced my route back up the highway, and one Denglish conversation later what I needed was in progress...but there was quite a line in front of me and it wouldn't be ready for three hours.
 So I got back on the bike, figuring one of those hours at least could be spent at home with warm feet.
-A few hundred meters in below freezing temperatures up the highway later, I decided the extra riding wan't worth it and turned back.
-I ate a large McDonald's french fry for lunch, it by then being 1 o'clock and having been riding around for several hours at that point.
-I spent an hour looking at every single isle of the grocery store next door to the Mcdonalds.
+A few hundred meters in below freezing temperatures up the highway later, I decided the extra riding was not worth it and turned back.
+I ate a large McDonald's french fry for lunch, it by then being 1 o'clock and having been riding around for several hours.
+I spent an hour looking at every single isle of the grocery store next door to the McDonalds.
 I rode back in the direction of print shop and made a single cup of mediocre coffee last almost an hour at another grocery store's cafe.
 I waltzed across the street and ogled the massive amounts of Christmas candy at Aldi.
 It's a good thing I really love grocery stores.
 Finally, I rode back to the print shop and picked up the copies at last!
 Now I just had to mail it off!

-So I googled and silly slow 3Ging (I'm occasionally *that* girl telling people "oh, it's mostly 4G in the US now...") and English language German resistant phone told me that there wasn't a single post office in Altencelle.
-This might be actually true, there might have been one a block away, I don't know, but I wasn't going back into the print shop to ask because my brain had just hit it's German conversation limit for the day, I was running on a nightmare disturbed, fretful night of sleep and french fries, and I just wanted to get moving.
+I Googled and my silly slow 3Ging (I'm occasionally *that* girl telling people "oh, it's mostly 4G in the US now...") and English language German resistant phone told me that there wasn't a single post office in Altencelle.
+This might be actually true, or there might have been one a block away, I don't know, but I wasn't going back into the print shop to ask because my brain had just hit the German conversation limit for the day, I was running on a nightmare disturbed, fretful night of sleep and french fries, and I just wanted to get moving.
 This sounds, in retrospect, a lot more silly than it did at the time.

 I turned around and saw....a post box.
 Not a post office.
 Just the box.
 Frustrated tears sprang to my eyes.
 I flapped my arms helplessly for a bit.
 I walked angerly in circles.
 I was getting this done TODAY!
 It had become a vendetta at this point.
 In some of my angry pacing I noticed something, a glimmer of hope...inside the convenience store there seemed to be a small desk with a bunch of pens and labels.
 Could it be?
 I walked inside and YES!
 The post office counter was inside the convenience store!
 I staggered to the desk and handed my package to the clerk who looked like Santa Claus.
 He started yammering at me cheerfully in German, and when I'm tired it's harder for me to follow, so I didn't get any of it.
 Apologetically, I said my stock phrase; "I'm sorry, my German is very bad."